Manisha-Suvarna/Project1/README.md

-"# Project1"
-The above is an e-commerce website designed for online medicine ordering and developed using HTML.
+The repository "# Project1" contains files for an e-commerce website designed for online medicine ordering, developed using HTML.